Your rights if you live with your landlord

 If your landlord moves out

-You'll automatically have a private residential tenancy, which gives you stronger rights.
+Your tenancy becomes a private residential tenancy, which gives you stronger rights.
 Your landlord is responsible for giving you the correct agreement.

 If your landlord does not give you a new tenancy agreement when they move out, check our advice on getting a private residential tenancy agreement.